CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab20.md

 ## Task 5: Synthesize speech

+In this task, you will create a SpeechSynthesizer that generates spoken output to a .wav file so you can download and verify the synthesized audio in Cloud Shell.

 Your speaking clock application accepts spoken input, but it doesn't actually speak!
 Let's fix that by adding code to synthesize speech.

 Once again, due to the hardware limitations of the cloud shell we'll direct the synthesized speech output to a file.